vanheeringen-lab/genomepy/README.md

 Enabled plugins: blacklist, bwa, star
 ```

-You can pass the number of threads to use for alignment with `genomepy install --threads` (default is 8).
+You can pass the number of threads to use for aligner index creation with `genomepy install --threads` (default is 8).

 ### Configuration